Remembering Yosep, the tech ‘genius’ whose last message was ‘I love you’

 “‘Shut up,’ I told him.
 ‘What do you know?
 You’re only in the second grade.’
 But my mum told me to give him a chance.
 When he was three years old, Sefi dismantled a computer and studied the parts to figure out how they work, before putting them back together.
 It’s crazy to think a three-year-old can do that.
 But that was Sefi.
 He was a genius with computers.”

-Yosef spent an entire weekend on his sister’s homework before showing her the result.
+Yosep spent an entire weekend on his sister’s homework before showing her the result.
 “He actually did it,” Hadas recalls.
 “He built the webpage.
 But when he showed me the code, I saw it was full of spelling mistakes.
 He knew how to write code but he still didn’t really know how to write Hebrew!
 The story still makes me laugh.”

-At 27, Josef co-founded Firefly, a cloud asset management solution.
+At 27, Yosep co-founded Firefly, a cloud asset management solution.
 The tech startup was a success from day one and today has more than 30 staff members.
-Josef had recently married, and he loved going to dance festivals, attending two or three a year with his best friend Gal Navon.
+Yosep had recently married, and he loved going to dance festivals, attending two or three a year with his best friend Gal Navon.

 At 5am on the morning of October 7, the two set out from their homes near Tel Aviv for the Supernova music festival near Gaza.
 “They planned to stay at the party until the early afternoon, just to dance and be happy for a few hours before returning home to celebrate Shabbat [the sabbath] with their wives,” Hadas says.